 This summer, USC undergraduates have an unparalleled opportunity to experience and apply geodesign practice in a comparative international context in the Spatial Sciences Institute course SSCI 350: International GeoDesign.

-Under the direction of SSI Professor Darren Ruddell from May 30 – June 30, 2017, students initially will work on the USC campus to develop core concepts of geodesign, urbanism, planning and policy, people and place, and geospatial technologies.
+Under the direction of SSI Professor Laura Loyola from May 29 – June 29, 2018, students initially will work on the USC campus to develop core concepts of geodesign, urbanism, planning and policy, people and place, and geospatial technologies.